Agent Integration Guide¶

 GET /schema?category=slide

-This returns the slide format description including layout tags, surface syntax, notes blocks, and supported attributes.
-Use it to understand what markdown to generate.
+Returns the slide format definition including layout directives, surface syntax, notes blocks, timing hints, and supported attributes.

 GET /voices